 - Orthodontists strive to achieve functional and structural stability in the mouth.

-- Improvements to the aesthetic quality of the mouth are a byproduct of good orthodontic treatment.
+- Improvements to the aesthetic quality of the mouth and facial structure are a beneficial byproduct of good orthodontic treatment.

-If you are ready to take the first step towards giving your child the perfect smile, call us at one of our four convenient locations and get started with our highly skilled and experienced team of orthodontists.
+If you are ready to take the first step towards giving your child the perfect smile, contact one of our five convenient locations throughout Western New York and get started with our highly skilled and experienced team of dedicated Buffalo orthodontists.